-The drag predictions obtained with the various analytical models are shown in figure 66.
-Once again it is seen that the shape of the base separation wake has an important effect on the predicted pressure drag.
-The body boundary layer and wind tunnel walls have little effect on the predicted pressure drag.
+The drag predictions obtained with the various analytical models are shown in Fig. 67.
+Once again, it is seen that the shape of the base separation wake has an important effect on the predicted pressure drag.
+The body boundary layer and wind-tunnel walls have little effect on the predicted pressure drag.
 The experimental pressure drag is slightly less than predicted because of the scatter in the test pressure data.

-The overall experimental drag however is less than the predictions.
-This is believed to be the result of the experimental viscous drag being less than the corresponding theoretical predictions.
+The overall experimental drag, however, is less than the predictions.
+This is believed to be the result of the experimental drag predictions.
+The results of Mach = 1.025 pressure distribution predictions obtained with the various analytical models are shown in Fig. 68.
+The